metasoarous/semantic-csv/README.md

 * Apply casting/formatting functions by column name, while reading or writing
 * Remove commented out lines (by default, those starting with `#`)
 * Compatible with any CSV parsing library returning/writing a sequence of row vectors
+* Transducer versions of all the main functions by requiring `semantic-csv.transducers` instead of `semantic-csv.core`
 * (SOON) A "sniffer" that reads in N lines, and uses them to guess column types

 ## Structure